maldoinc/wireup/docs/pages/getting_started.md

         "redis_url": os.environ["APP_REDIS_URL"],
         "weather_api_key": os.environ["APP_WEATHER_API_KEY"],
     },
-    # Let the container know where service registrations are located.
+    # Let the container know where registrations are located.
-    # This is a list of top-level modules Wireup should scan for service declarations.
+    # This is a list of modules containing injectable definitions,
-    service_modules=[services]  # (2)!
+    # or functions/classes decorated with `@injectable` or `@abstract`.
+    injectables=[services]
 )
 ```